 Senior activities in Virginia Beach

 Virginia Beach features a lot of natural beauty, so getting out and taking in some fresh coastal air can be enjoyable.
 The Virginia Beach Boardwalk is completely accessible and offers spectacular beach views.
-Seniors can pass the time by watching folks go about their business while eating and drinking or visit the boardwalk with their families.

-Those looking for a more interactive experience can visit the Virginia Aquarium & Marine Science Center which has marine animal exhibits, touch tanks, and educational events.
+Those looking for a more interactive experience can visit the Virginia Aquarium and Marine Science Center which has marine animal exhibits, touch tanks, and educational events.
 Senior citizens have access to ramps, elevators, and accessible restrooms in the center.

 The Military Aviation Museum is a must visit spot for seniors and families who are interested in aviation history.
 With some exhibitions only being displayed for a limited time, there’s always something new to see.